camarman/GTRPy/README.md

     g = diag[-(1-r_s/r), (1-r_s/r)**(-1), r^2, r^2sin^2(theta)]

-and that is totally fine for GTRPy, since `r_s = 2GM/c^2` and that is a constant.
+and that is totally fine for GTRPy, since `r_s = 2GM/c^2` is a constant.

 Let us suppose you have another variable called `F(r)` which is a function of `r`.
 And the metric is given as

     g = diag[-1, F, r^2, r^2sin^2(theta)]

 Sadly, the GTRPy will interpret this `F` as a constant and not as a function of `r`.
 So the result will be wrong.
 On the other hand, if you know what that function is, for instance if `F(r) = r^3`, then you should write `r^3` instead of `F` and use the GTRPy in that way.
-So you should write the metric as
+Thus, you should write the metric as

     g = diag[-1, r^3, r^2, r^2sin^2(theta)]